tedneward/Azgaarnoth/Creatures/Githyanki.md

 >1/day each: Bigby's hand, mass suggestion, plane shift, telekinesis
 >
 >#### Bonus Actions
->***Astral Step.***.
-The githyanki teleports, along with any equipment it is wearing or carrying, up to 30 feet to an unoccupied space it can see.
+>***Astral Step.*** The githyanki teleports, along with any equipment it is wearing or carrying, up to 30 feet to an unoccupied space it can see.
 >
 >#### Reactions
->***Parry.***.
-The githyanki adds 5 to its AC against one melee attack that would hit it.
+>***Parry.*** The githyanki adds 5 to its AC against one melee attack that would hit it.
 To do so, the githyanki must see the attacker and be wielding a melee weapon.
 >
 >#### Legendary Actions
 >The githyanki can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature's turn.
 The githyanki regains spent legendary actions at the start of its turn.
 >
->***Command Ally.***.
-The githyanki targets one ally it can see within 30 feet of it.
+>***Command Ally.*** The githyanki targets one ally it can see within 30 feet of it.
 If the target can see or hear the githyanki, the target can make one melee weapon attack using its reaction, if available, and has advantage on the attack roll.
 >
->***Attack (2 Actions).***.
-The githyanki makes one Silver Greatsword attack.
+>***Attack (2 Actions).*** The githyanki makes one Silver Greatsword attack.
 >